🌟 Enterprise Feature 🌟 This feature is bundled with GraphQL-Enterprise.

 end

-In a Changeset, you can add, redefine, or remove arguments that belong to fields, input objects, or resolvers.
-Use modifies
+You can add, redefine, or remove arguments that belong to fields, input objects, or resolvers.
+Use added_in: ...

 end